curl/everything-curl/cmdline-options.md

 features.
 For some of them you need to pass on data.
 Like perhaps a user name or a path to a file.
 You do this by writing first the option and then the argument, separated with a space.
-Like for example if you want to send send an arbitrary string of data in a HTTP POST to a server:
+Like for example if you want to send send an arbitrary string of data in an HTTP POST to a server:

     $ curl -d arbitrary http://example.com